Mudra: Dhyāna mudrā

-Varada Mudrā
+Varada mudrā

 The Varadamudrā "generosity gesture" signifies offering, welcome, charity, giving, compassion and sincerity.
 It is nearly always shown made with the left hand by a revered figure devoted to human salvation from greed, anger and delusion.
 It can be made with the arm crooked and the palm offered slightly turned up or in the case of the arm facing down the palm presented with the fingers upright or slightly bent.
 The Varada mudrā is rarely seen without another mudra used by the right hand, typically abhaya mudrā.
 It is often confused with vitarka mudrā, which it closely resembles.
 In China and Japan during the Northern Wei and Asuka periods, respectively, the fingers are stiff and then gradually begin to loosen as it developed over time, eventually leading to the Tang dynasty standard where the fingers are naturally curved.

 In India, varada mudra is used by both seated and standing figures, of Buddha and boddhisattvas and other figures, and in Hindu art is especially associated with Vishnu.
 It was used in images of Avalokiteśvara from Gupta art (4th and 5th centuries) onwards.
 Varada mudrā is extensively used in the statues of Southeast Asia.

-Vajra Mudrā
+Vajra mudrā

-The Vajra mudrā "thunder gesture" is the gesture of knowledge.
-An example of the application of the Vajra mudrā is the seventh technique (out of nine) of the Nine Syllable Seals.
+The Vajra mudrā "thunderbolt gesture" is the gesture of knowledge.

-Vitarka Mudrā
+Vitarka mudrā

 The Vitarka mudrā "mudra of discussion" is the gesture of discussion and transmission of Buddhist teaching.
 It is done by joining the tips of the thumb and the index together, and keeping the other fingers straight very much like the abhaya and varada mudrās but with the thumbs touching the index fingers.
 This mudra has a great number of variants in Mahayana Buddhism.
 In Tibetan Buddhism, it is the mystic gesture of Tārās and bodhisattvas with some differences by the deities in Yab-Yum.
 Vitarka mudrā is also known as Vyākhyāna mudrā ("mudra of explanation").
+This is also called as chin-mudra.

-Jñāna Mudrā
+Jñāna mudrā

 The Jñāna mudrā ("mudra of wisdom") is done by touching the tips of the thumb and the index together, forming a circle, and the hand is held with the palm inward towards the heart.
 The mudra represents spiritual enlightenment in the indian-origin religions.
 Sometimes sadhus chose to be buried alive in this samadhi position.
 A 2700 old skeleton arranged like this was found at Balathal in Rajasthan, suggesting that something like yoga may have existed at that time.

-Karana Mudrā
+Karana mudrā

 The karana mudrā is the mudra which expels demons and removes obstacles such as sickness or negative thoughts.
 It is made by raising the index and the little finger, and folding the other fingers.
 It is nearly the same as the Western "sign of the horns", the difference is that in the Karana mudra the thumb does not hold down the middle and ring finger.
 This mudra is also known as tarjanī mudrā.